Kitty Tsui: Bodybuilding

-Awards and Activism
+Awards and activism

-She is widely recognized as a leader in the Asian Pacific Islander queer movement in San Francisco.
-In 2016, she was given the Asian Pacific Islander Queer Women and Transgender Community’s Phoenix Award for her contributions to the San Francisco leather community and her work as an author, activist, and founding member of Unbound Feet.
-In 2018, she was inducted into her alma mater, San Francisco State University's Alumni Hall of Fame.
-In 2019 she was commissioned to create a poem/video for a digital exhibit at the Smithsonian Asian Pacific American Center titled, "A Day in the Life of Queer Asian Pacific America."
-She was one of twelve queer poets from the United States selected for this honor.
-Lambda Literary listed Tsui as one of the 50 most influential lesbian and gay writers in the United States.
+She is widely recognized as a leader in the Asian American lesbian movement in San Francisco.
+In 2016, she was given the Asian Pacific Islander Queer Women and Transgender Community’s Phoenix Award for her contributions to the San Francisco AAPIQT and leather communities and her work as an author, activist, and founding member of Unbound Feet.
+In 2018, she was inducted into San Francisco State University's Alumni Hall of Fame.
+In 2019, she was one of twelve queer poets from the United States honored in a digital exhibit at the Smithsonian Asian Pacific American Center titled "A Day in the Life of Queer Asian Pacific America".
+The Lambda Literary Foundation listed Tsui as one of the 50 most influential lesbian and gay writers in the United States.